Quick Stats

 -

-Trust-Based Approach: The foundation emphasizes that they "keep our forms straightforward and review applications on merit, rather than on presentation."
+Trust-Based Approach: The foundation emphasises that they "keep our forms straightforward and review applications on merit, rather than on presentation."
 They explicitly state they are reducing barriers to application and focusing on the merit of the work itself.

 -